Interpretable machine-learning identification of the crossover from subradiance to superradiance in an atomic array

 Recently, machine learning (ML) \cite{Goodfellow2016, Mehta2019} has been widely applied in many versatile physical domains \cite{Carleo2019}, which shows the power in identifying topological phases of matter \cite{Carrasquilla2017, Pilozzi2018, Rodriguez-Nieva2019} or classifying the experimental data from two-dimensional Fermi-Hubbard models \cite{Bohrdt2019}, finding improved solutions to long-distance quantum communication \cite{Wallnofer2020} and revealing the arrow of time in thermodynamics \cite{Seif2021}.
 Aside from utilizing ML in physical sciences, modern ML-based techniques have been applied in many areas of industry, and shown the ability of pattern recognition and the advantage of decision making \cite{Carleo2019}, for example.

 In contrast to the common emphasis on the prediction power of ML in fundamental sciences and modern technologies, here we present an interpretable ML \cite{Molnar2020, Adadi2018} that directly analyzes the interaction components and allows causal explanations in our model system of an atomic array under RDDI.
+The causal explanation relies on the attribution images in an interpretable ML, where we can extract their importance features that lead the trained machine to the prediction of the labels or the categories the images belong to.
 We use the attributions from the integrated gradients on the trained machine, where the essential crossover feature from the subradiant to superradiant eigen-decay rates can be revealed in either strong or weak RDDI.
-We find that the next nearest-neighbor (NN) couplings in RDDI are as crucial as the NN ones, which indicates the indispensable role of long-range interaction in the many-atom system under RDDI.
+We find that the next nearest-neighbor (NN) couplings in RDDI are as crucial as the NN ones, which indicates the indispensable role of finite-range interaction in the many-atom system under RDDI.
 The interpretable ML can serve as a complimentary approach to our understanding of the light-matter interacting systems, and the explainable attribution we obtain here can be applied further to strongly correlated condensed-matter systems to uncover distinct features of spatial or time correlations.